 Details on procedures are in the House Rules.
-Major rules governing floor procedure in the 99th General Assembly are cited in endnotes following this chapter.
+Major rules governing floor procedure in the 101st General Assembly are cited in endnotes following this chapter.
 A few procedural requirements are imposed by the Illinois Constitution.
-Where those sources do not specifically cover a point, Robert's Rules of Order is used as a parliamentary authority.
+If those sources do not specifically cover a point, Robert's Rules of Order is used as a parliamentary authority.
 In addition, some unwritten traditions and practices have developed over the years.
 The most important are reflected in this manual.

 The first edition of this manual was written in 1966 by Annabelle Lewis Patton.
-It has been revised over the years by the Legislative Research Unit staff with help from parliamentarians and members of the House.
-This 2016 revision reflects the 99th General Assembly House Rules.
+It has been revised over the years by the staff of the Legislative Research Unit and the Commission on Government Forecasting and Accountability's Research Unit, with help from parliamentarians and members of the House.
+This 2019 revision reflects the 101st General Assembly House Rules.